mheiges/vagrant-irods_ebrc/doc/tests.md

 ## Create resources

-There some resources defined in hiera (see `irods::iadmin` execs) that are created as part of the provisioning of the client node (`vagrant up client`).
+There some resources defined in hiera (see `irods::icommands` execs) that are created as part of the provisioning of the client node (`vagrant up client`).
 Confirm that is the case.